kyma-project/serverless/docs/user/03-40-function-build-failing-k3d.md

 ## Cause

-This problem originates in kaniko - the container image build tool used in Kyma. kaniko is designed to be run in a container and this is how it is executed in Kyma (as build jobs). kaniko has a detection mechanism to verify whether the build is actually executed in a container and fails in case it is not.
+This problem originates in [kaniko](https://github.com/GoogleContainerTools/kaniko) - the container image build tool used in Kyma. kaniko is designed to be run in a container and this is how it is executed in Kyma (as build jobs). kaniko has a detection mechanism to verify whether the build is actually executed in a container and fails in case it is not.
-This detection mechanism has issues and in some circumstances (i.e. hosts with cgroups in version 2 or other, not yet clearly identified) it shows false positive result.
+This detection mechanism has issues and in some circumstances (i.e. hosts with cgroups in version 2 or other, not yet clearly identified) it shows a false positive result.

 Related issues:
  - https://github.com/kyma-project/kyma/issues/13051